daneroo/nx-cli-in-anger/README.md

-# TypeScript pnpm monorepo for CLI app

-Note: *Starting over without Nx.*
+# nx-cli-in-anger

 - *use something in anger*: (humorous) to do or use something in a real situation

+This is a demonstration of a ESM/TypeScript pnpm monorepo for CLI app.

+Note: *Nx is only used for orchestration and caching*

 Objectives: